19 Sights in Rzeszów, Poland (with Map and Images)

 Show sight on map

-The Siberian monument in Rzeszów - bronze sculpture in the Siberian Park in Rzeszów, unveiled on September 17, 2014 on World Siberian Day and on the 75th anniversary of the USSR aggression against Poland.
-The author of the monument project is Jakub Ataman.
-The sculptor was made by the sculptor Michał Batkiewicz.
-The cast was created in the Art-Studio Bronze Laboratory in Szczyglice near Krakow.
+The Monument to the Siberians in Rzeszów is a bronze sculpture in the Siberian Park in Rzeszów, unveiled on 17 September 2014 on the World Siberian Day and on the 75th anniversary of the USSR's aggression against Poland.
+The monument was designed by Jakub Ataman.
+The sculpture was made by the sculptor Michał Batkiewicz.
+The cast was made in the Art-Studio Bronze Workshop in Szczyglice near Cracow.

 Wikipedia: Pomnik Sybiraków w Rzeszowie (PL)